ArveVM/HomeAssistantConfig4/avm_yaml/packages/solutions/hotwater_soc.md

 # toDo/improvements planned:
-- Check with Asbjørn,, is my re-naming of formulas #¤%&-ing something up??   soc 40% when 55degrees out of 76 ??
 - new average temp, must check differance between temp-sensor on mixer and the one in the bottom of the tank
-- add history graph to popup
+- add acceptable quality on history graph to popup,,,
+- must also create legionella warning

 # Credits/inspiration: